Paola62010/lotusyoga/TESTING.md

     ii.
 Click on each icon and verify that it redirects to the correct social media website.

+    iii.
+Verify that the social media website opens in a new tab.

 5. Checked the functionality on different size screens, content is responsive and clearly visible on all screens.

 #### Home Page (finished site)